-Allowable & Reimbursement of Expenses Incurred On Official CPRS Business
+Allowable Reimbursement of Expenses Incurred On Official Society Business

-The following policies shall apply to all authorized Board members, members and staff who travel on official Society business.
+The following policies shall apply to all authorized Board members, volunteers and staff who travel on official Society business.

-The Society will reimburse Board members, members or staff for official business if authorized or budgeted using the following guidelines:
+The Society will reimburse Board members, volunteers or staff for official business if authorized or budgeted using the following guidelines:

-- Requests for reimbursements, with appropriate receipts, must be received in the Society office within 30 days of incurring authorized expenses. - Request for reimbursement must be presented using the Society check request form, available from the CPRS office and/or via the CPRS online library. - The Society will not reimburse any member or staff for alcoholic beverages or personal entertainment.
+- Requests for reimbursements, with appropriate receipts, must be received in the Society office within 30 days of incurring authorized expenses. - Request for reimbursement must be presented using the Society check request form, available from the CPRS office and/or via the CPRS online library. - The Society will not reimburse any Board member, volunteer or staff for alcoholic beverages or personal entertainment.

-By Car
+Transportation By Car

-- Mileage reimbursement shall be at the current IRS rate per mile for a private car, using the most direct and economical route that allows participation in the entire meeting (Call to Order to Adjournment). - Parking and overnight garage fees are reimbursable, with proper receipts. - For definitions of mileage that is reimbursable, visit https:// www.mileiq.com/blog/mileage-deduction/
+- Mileage reimbursement shall be at the current IRS rate per mile for a private car, using the most direct and economical route that allows participation in the entire meeting (Call to Order to Adjournment). - Parking and overnight garage fees are reimbursable, with proper receipts.

-By Air
+Transportation By Air

-- Airfare shall be reimbursed, using the most direct and economical flight that allows participation in the entire meeting (Call to Order to Adjournment). - To ensure the most economical airfare, reservations are to be made a minimum of 21 days in advance of travel. - Members may request CPRS purchase their airfare if the request is made a minimum of 21 days in advance of travel.
+Airfare shall be reimbursed, using the most direct and economical flight that allows participation in the entire meeting (Call to Order to Adjournment).